There’s a lot to love about taking an Italy road trip!

 The Great Dolomites Road

-The Great Dolomites Road–in Italian, the Grande Strada della Dolomiti–runs from Bolzano in South Tyrol to Cortina d’Ampezzo in Veneto, offering positively jaw-dropping views of the Dolomites along the way.
+The Great Dolomites Road–in Italian, the Grande Strada della Dolomiti–runs between Bolzano in South Tyrol to Cortina d’Ampezzo in Veneto, offering positively jaw-dropping views of the Dolomites along the way.

 If you’re looking for one-of-a-kind mountain vistas, sweeping valleys, epic lakes, and charming villages that leave you a bit uncertain as to whether you’re actually in Italy at all or if you accidentally wandered into Austria, then this is the Italian road trip for you.